Four Thrillers from MGM

 As another online critic has noted, this extremely heavy-handed look at the perils of drug use could easily be considered a Reefer Madness for an entirely new generation (ie after stumbling upon the dead body of a drug-dealing teacher, a cop remarks, "we really need to start paying our teachers more.")
-The story revolves around Rick (Gregg Thomsen) and Melissa (Cheryl Kay), a teenaged couple who have successfully managed to avoid the gang and drug-related pitfalls that seem to affect all their peers.
+The story, which ultimately highlights the importance of crack rehab centers, revolves around Rick (Gregg Thomsen) and Melissa (Cheryl Kay), a teenaged couple who have managed to avoid the gang and drug-related pitfalls that seem to affect their peers.
 But when Rick is sent to prison for murder, Melissa finds herself unable to cope and is soon addicted to crack (worse yet, she becomes the sex slave of a local drug lord).
 While Crack House does contain a few entertaining elements - Jim Brown's ultra-smarmy performance as the aforementioned drug lord is certainly a highlight - the film is bogged down by some seriously terrible dialogue that's exacerbated by acting that is (to put it very mildly) amateurish.

 Crossplot (May 24/05)